cloudfoundry/guardian/grootfs/README.md

 sudo hack/quick-setup
 ```

-This will ensure the following requirements are in place:
+We assume that:

-* GrootFS requires BTRFS to be enabled in the kernel, it also makes use of the
+* You are running a Debian/Ubuntu based system with BTRFS and XFS enabled in the kernel

-  brtfs-progs (btrfs-tools package on Ubuntu) for layering images.
+This will:
+* Install the userspace tools required to use GrootFS on either BTRFS or XFS
+* Create a BTRFS filesystem and mount it under /var/lib/grootfs/btrfs
+* Create an XFS filesystem and mount it under /var/lib/grootfs/xfs

-* By default all operations will happen in `/var/lib/grootfs` folder, you can
+By default all operations will happen in the `/var/lib/grootfs` folder.
+You can
-  change it by passing the `--store` flag to the binary.
+change this by passing the `--store` flag to the `grootfs` binary.
 The store folder is
-  expected to be inside a mounted BTRFS volume.
-If you don't have one, you can
+expected to be inside either of the mounted BTRFS or XFS volumes.
+You will also
-  create a loop mounted BTRFS.
+need to pass the `--driver` option with a value of either `btrfs` or `overlay-xfs`
+accordingly.

-* For user/group id mapping, you'll also require newuidmap and newgidmap to be
+For user/group id mapping, you'll also require `newuidmap` and `newgidmap` to be
 installed (uidmap package on Ubuntu)

 ### Configuration